When Is the Best Time

 Fajã das Almas is located in the centre in the south of São Jorge.
-It is a tough ride on a brutal steep road, but down by the sea, you are treated by a wonderful natural swimming pool that is not crowded even on Sundays.
+It is a tough ride on a brutal, steep road, but down by the sea, you are treated by a beautiful natural swimming pool that is not crowded even on Sundays.
 We went swimming and snorkelling in the crystal-clear water and enjoyed the spectacular view of Pico.

 Fajã dos Vimes - South